JishnuNair/blog/_posts/2019-12-27-other-times-i-realize.md

 Other times I realize
 I am just too fortunate
-To be loved, have loved
+To be loved, to have loved
-To live
+To  be alive

 [Play](https://www.youtube.com/watch?v=FtuoEtohPv4)